 The course is divided into subjects with the following content:

 - Introduction to methodology and content that is of general use for the discipline.

 - Professional-track content.
-Focusing on specific research areas in the field of classical archeology.
+Focusing on specific research areas in the field of classical archaeology.

-- Chronological periods or concepts in classical history and archeology.
+- Chronological periods or concepts in classical history and archaeology.

 There are three priority areas of specialisation:

 Students will be provided with basic, methodological, technological and advanced training.
 Students will also do work experience that familiarises them with fieldwork, archaeological management, research or museum management.